xingyzt/notes/gravitational-memory.md

     \tag{15}
 \\]

-and we compute its differential properties in Appendix \ref{appendix:sphere}.
+and we compute its differential properties in the [appendix](#appendix-differential-geometry-on-the-riemann-sphere).

 Now,
 to make precise the notions of ‘interior’ versus an ‘asymptotic infinity’,